gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

     | sequence is the list to reverse.

 | A list, **clock_list**, can be reversed using the reversed function: ``reversed(clock_list)``.
-| The python object obtained from the reversed function can used directly by **display.show**.
+| The python object obtained from the reversed function can be used directly by **display.show**.
+| THe reversed object is a generator that can only be iterated through once.
-| Note that is it not necessary to create the list from Image.ALL_CLOCKS, since the reversed fucntion can work directly on Image.ALL_CLOCKS.
+| Note that is it not necessary to create the list from Image.ALL_CLOCKS, since the reversed function can work directly on Image.ALL_CLOCKS.

+| The code below only displays the clock hands once despite being in a while loop since the generator that is pointed to by the variable, clock_list_anticlockwise, is actually used up the first time through the loop.

 .. code-block:: python